 Using a historical theme, allowing players to travel to different ancient settings

-Introducing concepts through comic-style narrative sequences to reduce cognitive load
+Introducing concepts through comic-style narrative sequences.

 Creating meta-systems (such as savings and investments) that connected learning across levels